jbreckmckye/jbreckmckye.github.io/source/_posts/The-real-villain-of-Final-Fantasy-VIII-is-History-itself.md

 You play a group of teens at a high-school-cum-military academy who spend their days planning prom dates, riding hoverboards and munching hot dogs at the school cafeteria.
 They're training to become elite special forces, but have no idea their school is really a front for a millennia-long war against a time-travelling sorceress who wants to destroy all existence.

 It gets... strange.
 You are mortally wounded and impaled in the chest at the end of Disc 1, then awake apparently unharmed.
-Everyone grew up together in an orphanage but forgot due to Plot Convenient Amnesia (discussed once but mentioned never again).
+Everyone grew up together in an orphanage but forgot due to Plot Convenient Amnesia (discussed once and then forgotten).
 You fight a T-Rex in the school gym.

 ![](/images/2021/squall-wound.jpg)